redox-os/website/content/news/this-month-250930.md

 - (build) Wildan Mubarok created a recipe for Cookbook to ease self-hosting
 - (build) Wildan Mubarok implemented partial self-hosting support
 - (build) Wildan Mubarok implemented an environment variable to set the number of CPU threads (COOKBOOK_MAKE_JOBS) for recipe build systems to avoid the compilation to run out of memory
+- (build) Wildan Mubarok fixed local compilation of meta-packages
+- (build) Wildan Maubarok fixed the option to change the build method of recipes in meta-packages, like local and remote packages in the same meta-package
+- (build) Wildan Mubarok reduced the recipe rebuild time
 - (build) Jeremy Soller simplified CMake dynamic linking
 - (build) Jeremy Soller did a recipe cleanup